The Battle of the Bridge

 The game contained the perfect ingredients for what was about to follow.
 A night game on a Bank Holiday, wounded champions at home to a team laughably (in their eyes) trying to take their crown, line-ups containing the likes of Cesc Fàbregas, John Terry, Diego Costa, Eric Dier and Erik Lamela.
 Also Tottenham, and remember this is May 2016, had not won a game at Stamford Bridge in any competition since February 1990.
 The starting line-ups that day contained the likes of Kevin McAllister (not that one), Dave Beasant, Paul Gascoigne and Gary Lineker.
 A different time.

 The game by the numbers are these: Tottenham were two nil up at half-time.
 Harry Kane scored his 14th goal in the last 13 London derbies he had played in.
 Christian Eriksen supplied his 13th assist of the campaign.
 At the time only Darren Anderton in 1994-95 had assisted more goals for Spurs in a single Premier League season.
 The following season Eriksen would go on to beat both Anderton and himself, but 2016-17 held its own psychic pain, as we’ll find out below.
-As it stands, Harry Kane could well top this list by the end of the season but the presence of Eriksen three times in the top five certainly goes some way to explain the frustrated ennui he showed in Amazon’s All or Nothing in 2020.
+Harry Kane went on to assist 14 Premier League goals last season, but the presence of Eriksen three times in the top five certainly goes some way to explain the frustrated ennui he showed in Amazon’s All or Nothing in 2020.

 In May 2016 expected goals existed but, in a reversal of contemporary football, it was consumed behind closed doors while fans could were permitted to attend games.
 Tottenham, having committed the cardinal sin of throwing away a two-goal lead, can at least point to winning the xG contest by 1.0, but Eden Hazard’s equaliser in the 83rd minute felt as deserved as it was predictable.
 Spursy, typical, inevitable.